0BAB1/HOLY_CORE_COURSE/tutorial.md

     assert dut.byte_enable.value == "1111"
 ```

-We'll put actual assertions in here as time goes on.
+We'll put actual assertions in here as time goes on. but for now, this will have to do.

 ## 12.2.c : Implementing ```sb```